The Cost

 Recognizing that the total cost is too high to tackle all at once, the city structured the plan in phases to manage resources effectively and focus on community-identified priorities.

-• Upgrades at Lakefront Park: $20 million
+• Renovations and upgrades at Lakefront Park: $20 million

 Tax Impact: